Air Conditioner Repair Checklist

 - Making your system wear out more quickly

-If you can’t recall when you last installed a new one, switch off your system totally and take out the filter.
+If you can’t recall when you last replaced your filter, switch off your system totally and take out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It could also be situated in an attached filter case or wall-mounted return air grille.

 Tilt the filter up to the light.
 If you see a lot of dust, you certainly should get a new one.